Keyboard layout: PÜŞUD (Azerbaijani)

-Chorded keyboards and mobile devices
+Chorded keyboards

 Chorded keyboards, such as the Stenotype and Velotype, allow letters and words to be entered using combinations of keys in a single stroke.
 Users of stenotype machines regularly reach rates of 225 words per minute.
 These systems are commonly used for real-time transcription by court reporters and in live closed captioning systems.
 Ordinary keyboards may be adapted for this purpose using Plover.
 However, due to hardware constraints, chording three or more keys may not work as expected.
 Many high-end keyboards support n-key rollover and so do not have this limitation.